Claude of Valois: Duchess of Lorraine

 The relationship between Claude and Charles III was described as a happy one.
 Claude was a favorite of her mother, who occasionally visited her in Lorraine, visits described as rare occasions of private family gatherings in the life of Catherine de' Medici, who enjoyed seeing her grandchildren by Claude and also liked her son-in-law Charles very much.
 Catherine de' Medici was, for example, present in Bar-le-Duc for the splendid baptism of Claude's firstborn son Henry, along with her younger children.

 In 1570, Margaret of Valois wrote to her sister for help.
-For some time, their mother and brother, the Duke of Anjou, had come to believe that there was a romance between Margôt and Henry of Guise, nicknamed le Balagré ("Scarface") whose family the Valois distrusted and disliked.
+For some time, their mother and brother, the Duke of Anjou, had come to believe that there was a romance between Margôt and Henry of Guise, nicknamed le Balafré ("Scarface") whose family the Valois distrusted and disliked.
 Claude arranged the marriage of the Duke of Guise to the Princess of Porcien, and mediated for her family members, explaining to her mother that the supposed romance between Margôt and Navarre was nothing more than a vicious lie invented to discredit her.

 Claude attended the wedding between Henry of Navarre and her sister Margaret of Valois in Paris in August 1572.
 On her way there, she had been ill and cared for by her mother in Chalons, which was the reason why Catherine de' Medici had been absent from the royal court during the border attack of Jean de Genlis near the Spanish Netherlands in July, which was used by Admiral Coligny to attempt to convince Charles IX to declare war on Spain.